Costa Rican Blackberry Juice (Fresco de mora)

 Instructions

-- Wash your blackberries and place in a plastic bag or deep dish.
+- Wash your blackberries and place them in a plastic bag or deep dish.

 - Cover with three cups of water and allow to sit overnight in the refrigerator.